+Coronavirus: India registers 67,151 fresh infections, toll rises to 59,449

-Coronavirus: India and Russia are in contact to manufacture vaccine Sputnik V, says Centre
+The health ministry said India and Russia were in contact to manufacture vaccine Sputnik V.

 The Union health ministry on Tuesday said India and Russia are discussing a collaboration to manufacture the Sputnik V vaccine against the coronavirus.